 Freeze: Beef seitan freezes well and can be stored in an airtight bag in the freezer for up to 3 months.
 (Cut it into small pieces before you freeze it if you plan on using it for soups or stir-fries.
 You can reheat small pieces directly from the freezer.)

-Reheating: You can reheat the vegan beef in the microwave for about 5 minutes, pan-fry in a little oil, or bake at 350° F for about 15 -20 minutes until warm.
+Reheating: You can reheat the vegan beef in the microwave for about 5 minutes, pan-fry it in a little oil, or bake it at 350° F for about 15 -20 minutes until warm.
 (Times vary depending on how much you are reheating.)

 A vegan roast beef cut into thin slices on a wooden cutting board.